Tickets & Admission

 Visitors are welcome to bring in non-alcoholic drinks.
 Alcoholic beverages are prohibited during normal business hours.

 Child/dog friendly dogs and service animals are welcome at PMG!
-We ask that you keep your pet on a leash and clean up after them.
+We ask that you keep your pet on a leash at all times and clean up after them.

 Tripods and selfie-sticks are not permitted in the museum to help us protect the artwork and ensure access for all visitors.

 Philadelphia’s Magic Gardens is located at 1020 South Street, Philadelphia, PA 19147, between 10th and 11th Streets on South Street.

 Check out Directions & Parking for information on getting to PMG by public transportation or car.